Fivestar Pulmonary Associates

 Sleep apnea, or sleep-disordered breathing, is a common condition that causes breathing to become shallow or stop for a period of time while you sleep.
-Board-certified pulmonologists Anthony Nebor, MD, and Asif Najmuddin, MD, treat adults with sleep apnea at Fivestar Pulmonary Associates in Allen, and Mckinney, Texas.
+Board-certified pulmonologists Anthony Nebor, MD, and Asif Najmuddin, MD, treat adults with sleep apnea at Fivestar Pulmonary Associates in Allen, Plano, and Mckinney, Texas.
 If you think you may have sleep apnea, call the office, or book an appointment online today.

 Sleep apnea is when breathing repeatedly stops and starts during sleep.
 There are different types of sleep apnea: